 Can supervise: YES

-Valentin, E, Bottomley, AL, Chilambi, GS, Harry, EJ, Amal, R, Sotiriou, GA, Rice, SA & Gunawan, C 2020, 'Heritable nanosilver resistance in priority pathogen: a unique genetic adaptation and comparison with ionic silver and antibiotics.', Nanoscale.View/Download from: Publisher's site
+Valentin, E, Bottomley, AL, Chilambi, GS, Harry, EJ, Amal, R, Sotiriou, GA, Rice, SA & Gunawan, C 2020, 'Heritable nanosilver resistance in priority pathogen: A unique genetic adaptation and comparison with ionic silver and antibiotics', Nanoscale, vol. 12, no. 4, pp. 2384-2392.View/Download from: Publisher's site

 Gunawan, C, Lord, MS, Lovell, E, Wong, RJ, Jung, MS, Oscar, D, Mann, R & Amal, R 2019, 'Oxygen-Vacancy Engineering of Cerium-Oxide Nanoparticles for Antioxidant Activity.', ACS omega, vol. 4, no. 5, pp. 9473-9479.View/Download from: UTS OPUS or Publisher's site